eamayag/slack-Lunch-bot/README.md

 To use Lunch-bot, it must be added to the general channel of the Slack account.
 When it is time for having a lunch out of office, the command "Lunch-bot on" is called, and Lunch-bot gives you the specific command you have to respond to join the group.
 Lunch-bot responds to every join-solicitude with a confirmation, and gives a disclaimer message if you tried to join more than once.
-When it is time to stop listening, the command "Lunch-bot off" must be invoked, and Lunch-bot does his magic: it shuffles the employees into evenly spplited random groups (<= 7 people), and choose a leader for each group to decide where to eat.
+When it is time to stop listening, the command "Lunch-bot off" must be invoked, and Lunch-bot does its magic: it shuffles the employees into evenly spplited random groups (<= 7 people), and choose a leader for each group to decide where to eat.

 ----------------------------------------------------------------
 Tech: